ellingsvee/JutulGPT/README.md

 An AI assistant for JutulDarcy!

 ## Installation
-### Python
+### Step 1: Python
 It is recommended to install and run JutulGPT using `uv`.
-See the [uv documentation](https://github.com/astral-sh/uv).
+See the [uv repository](https://github.com/astral-sh/uv) for more information.
 Once installed, create and initialize the project by
 ```bash
 # Clone and choose the repo
 git clone https://github.com/ellingsvee/JutulGPT.git